weinman/rrc-evaluation/README.md

 Weinman, J., Gómez Grabowska, A., and Karatzas, D. (2024).
 Counting the corner cases: Revisiting robust reading challenge data sets, evaluation protocols, and metrics.
-Under review.
+In 18th International Conference on Document Analysis and Recognition (ICDAR 2024).
+To appear.

 ## Installation